YES! This event has an important role in ensuring things go as planned during your ceremony. We agree your wedding involves many events.

-Consider the hotel where they are staying while choosing the location.
 A 15-minute traveling distance is an ideal amount of time for the out-of-town guests to travel from their hotel to your location.
 Also, we strongly recommend you check out our list of interview questions to ask venues during site visits.

 There are no written rules, but if you follow tradition and the bride’s family is paying for the wedding, it is expected for the groom’s family to pay and host the rehearsal dinner.
 But as we said before, traditions change and you can do it your way.

 Most rehearsal dinners are simple and intimate.
 We suggest you choose a wedding style that adds personal touches to your venue.
 This is a wedding-related event with less formality.